ccxt/ccxt/wiki/Manual.md

     const amount = 2 // BTC
     const price = 9000 // USD
     // cost = amount * price = 2 * 9000 = 18000 (USD)

+    // note that we don't use createMarketBuyOrder here, instead we use createOrder
+    // createMarketBuyOrder will omit the price and will not work when
+    // exchange.options['createMarketBuyRequiresPrice'] = true
-    const order = await exchange.createOrder (symbol, 'market', 'buy', amount, price) console.log (order)
+    const order = await exchange.createOrder (symbol, 'market', 'buy', amount, price)

+    console.log (order)
 })
 ```